MayFu2025/unit2_project/README.md

         f.writelines(line)
 ```

-In order to use the data collected by the server which is stored in the `remote_readings.csv` file to create graphs, we obtained the data on that data on `graph.py`.
+In order to use the data collected by the server stored in the `remote_readings.csv` file to create graphs, we obtain this data on a new file, `graph.py`.
 from file ```graph.py```
 ```.py